Trying to Conceive Again

 As the hormones in our bodies change in the later stages of the menstrual cycle, a special cyst called the corpus luteum cyst stimulates an ovary to produce progesterone.
 Progesterone has many actions on the body but, along with the other changes in your body, it can leave you feeling bloated, with tender breasts and sometimes feeling headachy and nauseated (sick).
 These can sometimes be interpreted as the feelings you might get in early pregnancy and can leave you feeling disappointed when a period arrives a few days late.

-Sometimes ovulation can occur later in the cycle than day 14.
+It is also possible that you may be doing a pregnancy test a few days too early.
+Ovulation can occur later in the cycle than day 14.
 This might especially be the case if you normally have cycles which are longer than 28 days.
-If you ovulate later in the cycle, the egg may not have implanted for as long as necessary to produce the hCG hormone which is what a home pregnancy test detects.
+If you ovulate later in the cycle, then the hCG hormone (which is what a home pregnancy test detects) may not be at a level where a home pregnancy test detects it.

 Back to top